As the month of

 January through April, August through

-December, with an average maximum UV index of 12, are months with the highest UV index in Seychelles International Airport.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for average individuals.
+December, with an average maximum UV index of 12.
+A UV Index of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for the average person.

-Note: The average daily UV index of 12 in September transforms into the following instructions:
+Note: The maximum UV index of 12 during September leads to these instructions:

-Practice every essential safety step.
-People with fair skin could receive burns in fewer than 5 minutes.
+Put into effect every precaution of importance, unprotected skin and eyes may get burns swiftly.
 Limit your direct sun exposure, especially between 10 a.m. and 4 p.m., when UV radiation is strongest.
 Shade structures might not provide complete sun protection.
-Sunglasses providing both UVA and UVB protection are non-negotiable on sunlit days.
-Sunscreen with a sun protection factor of no less than 30 should be used liberally and reapplied frequently on overcast days, including after every swim or outdoor activity.
-Take warning!
-Reflective sand and water surfaces intensify the Sun's UV rays.
+To cut down UV radiation exposure by about half, sport a wide-brim hat.
+A sunscreen boasting a minimum SPF of 30 should be generously applied and reapplied even on cloudy days, post swim or outdoor exercise.
+Take heed!
+Reflections of sand and water make the Sun's UV rays stronger.